A Study to Assess Efficacy and Tolerability of Topical Skincare Products on Psoriasis Patients

 |

-Target lesion severity will be measured by the Target Lesion Severity Score.
+Target lesion severity was measured by the Target Lesion Severity Score.

-Target Lesion Severity Score assesses erythema, induration, and scaling separately on a scale of 0-8, with 0 meaning no evidence of the parameter and 8 meaning very severe presence of the parameter.
+Target Lesion Severity Score assessed erythema, induration, and scaling separately on a scale of 0-8, with 0 meaning no evidence of the parameter and 8 meaning very severe presence of the parameter.

-Target Lesion Severity Score is calculated as cumulative total of all 3 parameters, which a maximum score of 24 (8 x 3).
+Target Lesion Severity Score was calculated as cumulative total of all 3 parameters, which a maximum score of 24 (8 x 3) and minimum score of 0.
+Total scale range is 0-24, where higher scores are worse outcomes.

 |